CloudBillingNL/RazorEngine/README.md

 See also https://github.com/Antaris/RazorEngine/issues/244 for more details.

+## Building

+Execute `./build.sh` on mac.
+Sometimes the build fails (build_net45) with a message that a framework reference is missing.
+To fix:

+- Close the editor
+- Run `cd source && git clean -xdf`
+- Build again

 ## More

 On the right side you can find links to advanced topics and additional [documentation](http://antaris.github.io/RazorEngine/).